Transform furniture with lace and spray paint

 Sue at uniquely chic mosaics also use the lace technique to transform two pieces of secondhand furniture.
 For this technique, Rust-Oleum aluminium spray in matt was applied.
 Sue recommend that you use a fresh piece of lace for each part that you spray.

-Kara Pasley revamped a dingy dresser into a fabulous display cabinet using lace and spray paint.
+Kara Pasley revamped a ugly dresser into a fabulous display cabinet using lace and spray paint.
 Use Rust-Oleum titanium silver and decorative lace to transform old furniture into modern pieces.

 New handles complete the look.